Behaviour Policy

 Social Media

-Children must not attempt to contact school staff via social media platforms.
-If a child attempts to make contact, then the child’s Parent/Carer will be contacted.
+Pupils must not attempt to contact school staff via social media platforms.
+If a pupil attempts to make contact, then the pupil’s parent/carer will be contacted.

 Malicious Allegations